Disability Insurance in a Buy-Sell Agreement

 Both types of disability insurance have their own advantages and disadvantages.
 It's important to carefully consider which type of insurance is the best fit for your med spa, and consult with a professional insurance agent or attorney.

 In conclusion, Disability insurance is an important aspect to consider when creating a buy-sell agreement for your medical aesthetics practice.
-It can provide peace of mind for all parties involved and ensure that your business continues to operate smoothly in the event of a disability. if you would like more information about this, do contact us at Tracey Donavan.
+It can help provide peace of mind for all parties involved and can help ensure that your business continues to operate smoothly in the event of a disability. if you would like more information about this, do contact us at Tracey Donavan.